-Ensuring that the Bank is taking the right steps to optimize its members' collateral value is integral to maximizing members' borrowing capacity with the Bank.
-Over the past few years, the Bank has expanded collateral classes that can be pledged, increased collateral margins in a manner we believe is safe and sound, and taken steps to make the pledging process easier for members.
-Later this year, the Bank plans to implement additional enhancements intended to further optimize its members' collateral value.
-In particular, the Bank plans to start providing value to collateral that was previously considered ineligible.
+Optimizing members' collateral value is integral to maximizing members' borrowing capacity with the Bank.
+Over the past few years, the Bank has expanded collateral classes that can be pledged, looked for ways to enhance and improve collateral margins in a safe and sound manner, and taken steps to make the pledging process easier for members.
+On July 1, 2019, the Bank implemented new enhancements intended to further optimize members' collateral value.
+In particular, the Bank began providing value to certain categories of collateral that were previously considered ineligible.